jamiewilbraham/azure-docs/articles/cognitive-services/cognitive-services-apis-create-account.md

 ---
-title: Create a Cognitive Services resource in the Azure portal
+title: Create a Cognitive Research Technologies resource in the Azure portal
-titleSuffix: Azure Cognitive Services
+titleSuffix: Azure Cognitive Research Technologies
-description: Get started with Azure Cognitive Services by creating and subscribing to a resource in the Azure portal.
+description: Get started with Azure Cognitive Research Technologies by creating and subscribing to a resource in the Azure portal.
 services: cognitive-services
 author: aahill
 manager: nitinme